Counselling and Christianity

 If you are a Christian practitioner, please let her know!

 If you are looking for a Christian practitioner, email Margaret.
-She will refer you to one if she has a contact in your area.
+She will do her best to refer you.

 On a cold winter's evening in a small village in Germany a little girl was born.
 Her parents loved her very much and had her christened into the Lutheran faith.
 They took her to church at Christmas and Easter, and as she grew older she attended Bible classes and was confirmed.
 But as an adolescent, religious morals didn't suit her.
 After all, her school teacher had taught her that the evolutionary process leaves all things to chance; so who was the church to make rules about right or wrong?
 She explained to her parents that science opposed the existence of absolute standards and decided to find her own way.
 Her name is Margaret – this is my life.